iceyhs/Algorithm/README.md

 # Algorithm
-Description is included in file
+Description is included in the .txt file